 - Flaky sea salt for serving

-To make the Cold Brew Coffee with Salted Cold Foam:
+To make the Cold Brew Coffee with Salted Vanilla Sweet Cream Cold Foam:

 - Fill a large glass halfway with ice cubes.
-Add ¼ cup cold water and ¾ - 1 cup cold brew coffee, depending on how strong you like it.
-Stir to combine.
-Top with cold foam and sprinkle with sea salt before serving.
+Add ¼ cup cold water (optional) and ¾ - 1 cup cold brew coffee, depending on how strong you like it.
+Top with the homemade cold foam and sprinkle with sea salt before serving.

 - Cold Brew Coffee can be stored in refrigerator for up to 1 month.